Hassan97-js/lobe-ai/README.md

 * Sass is a preprocessor that extends the functionality of CSS.
 * Vite.js is a build tool that provides fast and efficient development.
+* TypeScript is a strongly typed programming language that builds on JavaScript, giving a better tooling at any scale.

 ## Getting Started